Anomalous Nernst effect and field-induced Lifshitz transition in Weyl semimetals TaP and TaAs

 The inspection of the temperature evolution of the data reveals that such anomalous component dominates the Nernst effect even up to 50~K. However, for $T=100$~K, even if the tendency of $S_{xy}/T$ to saturate is still persistent, a constant value is not reached (at least for $B<$14 T) and for $T=250$~K the curve is almost completely dominated by a linear component, explainable in terms of a normal contribution according to the semiclassical theory.
-Interestingly, the crossover between a low and a high temperature regime, dominated by an anomalous and a normal contribution respectively, is reproduced in the temperature dependence of $S_{xy}$ for different fields (Fig.~\ref{data}b).
-In fact, in these curves $S_{xy}$ shows a broadened maximum around 80-100 K for high fields which shifts to lower temperature by decreasing $B$.
-This maximum exists also in the Nernst coefficient of the analogous compound NbP\cite{PhysRevB.97.161404}.
+Interestingly, the crossover between a low-$T$ and a high-$T$ regime, dominated by an anomalous and a normal contribution respectively, is reproduced in the temperature dependence of $S_{xy}$ for different fields (Fig.~\ref{data}b).
+In fact, in these curves $S_{xy}$ shows a broadened maximum at around 80 - 100 K for high fields which shifts to lower temperature by decreasing $B$.
+We mention that a similar maximum exists also in the analogous compound NbP \cite{PhysRevB.97.161404}.
+However, the characteristic plateaus, which identify the ANE reported here for TaP, do not clearly appear in that case \cite{PhysRevB.97.161404}.

-In analogy to TaP, we performed Nernst coefficient measurements on a sample of TaAs.
+In analogy to TaP, we performed Nernst measurements on a sample of TaAs.
 Fig.~\ref{data}c shows the $B$-dependence of $S_{xy}/T$.
 Unlike the case of TaP, for $T=20$~K, 30 K and 50 K, the $S_{xy}/T$ vs $B$ curves do not reach a constant value.
-Even at these low temperatures a $B$-linear component is apparently overimposed to a saturating anomalous part (which is anyway large), leading to a linear drift of $S_{xy}/T$ instead of a plateau for high fields.
-Remarkably, this normal contribution becomes already dominant around 100 K and it is the only one that persists at 250 K, where the anomalous part is completely unobservable.
-The difference in the normal component of the Nernst coefficient in the two compounds is not surprising if we consider the strong sensitivity of the conventional Nernst effect even to subtleties of a multi-band electronic structure\cite{0034-4885-79-4-046502}.
+Even at these low temperatures a $B$-linear component is apparently overimposed to a large saturating anomalous part, leading to a linear drift of $S_{xy}/T$ instead of a plateau for high fields.
+Remarkably, this normal contribution becomes already dominant at around 100 K and persists up to 250 K, where the anomalous part is completely unobservable.
+The difference in the normal component of the Nernst coefficient in the two compounds is not surprising if we consider the strong sensitivity of the conventional Nernst effect even to subtleties of a multi-band electronic structure \cite{0034-4885-79-4-046502}.

-We extract the qualitative $T$-dependence of the amplitude of the anomalous part of the Nernst coefficient by using a phenomenological model, which consists of the algebraic sum of the normal $S^N_{xy}$ and the anomalous $S^A_{xy}$ contributions, according to the following equations \cite{PhysRevLett.118.136601}:
+We extract the qualitative $T$-dependence of the amplitude of the anomalous part of the Nernst coefficient by using a phenomenological model, which decomposes in a normal $S^N_{xy}$ and an anomalous $S^A_{xy}$ contributions \cite{PhysRevLett.118.136601}: